VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

     $ links http://localhost:19280/sample/

 *Tip: Your Tomcat instance port may be blocked to remote clients by a firewall, so testing with a command line client and using `localhost` is the most assured way to interact with your webapps.*

+### Adding Shared Classes

+Any global classes your applications need deployed in the instance go in the `shared/lib/` directory of the instance.
+For example, to install an Oracle jdbc driver

+    $ cp $ORACLE_HOME/jdbc/lib/ojdbc6.jar ~/tcif_trial/tomcat_instances/FooDB/shared/lib/

+Then restart the instance

+    $ instance_manager restart FooDB

 ### Conclusion